 However, depending on the extent of the endometriosis, particularly if it is on the ovaries, this can lead you to have trouble conceiving.
 If you have endometriosis and are trying for a baby, surgery may increase your chances of getting pregnant.

 But if you’re still having difficulty getting pregnant, your doctor may recommend fertility treatment supervised by a fertility specialist.
 Such treatment ranges from stimulating your ovaries to make more eggs to in vitro fertilization.

 In vitro fertilization is a process where an egg is combined with sperm outside the body to convince, in vitro.
 The process involves monitoring and stimulating a woman’s ovulatory process, removing an ovum or ova from the ovaries, and letting sperm fertilize them in a liquid in a laboratory condition.

-One thing that I have found extremely helpful is to attend a support group for women suffering from endometriosis.
+One thing that I have found extremely helpful is attending a support group for women suffering from endometriosis.

 This has been most vital over the last 6 months in helping me keep my mental health in check and also helped educate me on all possible options there are for treating the disease and hopefully increasing my quality of life.

 The one I have been attending, along with my husband, is Endometriosis UK and both he and I can highly recommend attending their group sessions for education, support, and news on new research or treatment options.
 Please check out their website on the endometriosis UK website.